Philip McDaniel and Mike Diaz didn’t know anything about the business when they started. Now they’re producing up to 30,000 cases of spirits a year.

 They learned about the regulations that apply to distilleries in Florida.
 When they first opened, they received an exception to be able to sell customers two bottles per person annually.
 They then extended it to two per type of liquor per person.
 Now, they can sell six per person annually.

-But they can’t ship their products without going through a distributor, even to the Ice Plant restaurant upstairs.
+But they can’t ship their products without going through a distributor, even to the Ice Plant restaurant upstairs, which is separately owned and operated.
 McDaniel has been lobbying state and federal government lawmakers to ease those restrictions.

 “It’s been eye-opening in terms of the amount of work that you have to do,” McDaniel said.
 “I’ve recognized how complex and difficult it is to get laws passed or changed in Florida.”